wa0x6e/Cake-Resque/README.md

 I should assume that at this point, you have redis installed and running.
 We just have to let the plugin know how to connect to your redis server, and do some basic configuration.
 Replace **host** and **port** in *app/Plugin/Resque/Config/bootstrap.php* with yours

 	<?php

 	 Configure::write('Resque', array(
 		'Redis' => array('host' => 'localhost', 'port' => 6379),	// Redis server location
+		'default' => array(
-		'queue' => 'default',										// Name of the default queue 'interval' => 5,											// Number of second between each works 'count' => 1												// Number of forks for each workers ));
+			'queue' => 'default',										// Name of the default queue 'interval' => 5,											// Number of second between each works 'count' => 1												// Number of forks for each workers ),
+		'queues' => array(
+	 			array(
+		 			'queue' => 'default',	// Use default values from above for missing interval and count indexes
+		 			//'user' => 'www-data'	// If PHP is running as a different user on you webserver ),
+	 			array(
+ 					'queue' => 'achievement',
+ 					'interval' => 10
+	 				)
+	 			)
+	));

+**queues** index is optional, and become handy only when you have multiple queues.
+It lets you defined a list of queues and their parameters, and start all of them at once with the `load` command.

 ##Usage